MARSDEN HARTLEY: artist quotes by the painter on his paintings, art, poems, spirituality & life in American Modernism; + short biography facts

 - My work has the abstraction underneath it all now & what I deliberately set out to do down here, for this is the perfect realistic abstraction in landscape.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to Alfred Stieglitz, October 9, 1919, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-68 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his artist quote on the degree of abstraction in his realized landscape painting art: letter to Alfred Stieglitz, October 9, 1919, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+68.

 - They want Americans to be American, and yet they offer little or no spiritual sustenance for their growth and welfare (reaction on the critic that Hartley as an American artist stayed too long in Europe where he stayed and worked for several years, fh) .

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to Adelaide Kuntz, June 23, 1928, Archives of American Art; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-81 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* his artist quote, defending his position as American artist, travelling a lot through Europe, in a letter to Adelaide Kuntz, June 23, 1928, Archives of American Art; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+81.

 - ..the place (Dogtown, Gloucester, Massachusetts, fh) is forsaken and majestically lovely as if nature had at last formed one spot where she can live for herself alone… …(it) looked like a cross between Easter Island and Stonehenge – essentially druidic in it appearance, it gives the feeling that an ancient race might turn up at any moment and renew an ageless rite there.